Feature

 Barbara Gastel, MD, MPH, Medical Writing Instructor

-What Makes the Field Fulfilling?
+What Makes the Medical Writing Field Fulfilling?

 With nearly five decades of experience in the field, Gastel has not only witnessed but actively shaped its evolution.
 Her unique perspective makes her exceptionally qualified to identify what makes medical writing and editing a fulfilling career choice.
 She highlights four key aspects: